 The Romantic Road is one of the most famous road trips in Germany.
 The entire route is around 290 miles (460km) through Bavaria in South Germany, starting in Würzburg (in the north) and ending in Füssen (in the south, near the Austrian Border and the fairytale castle of Neuschwanstein!)

 Although this route is phenomenal at any time of the year, driving it in winter is extra special.
-The scenery is spectacular and the towns look even more like they’ve just sprung from a fairytale.
+The architecture and scenery is spectacular and the towns look even more like they’ve just sprung from a fairytale.

 Winter Road Trip itinerary idea